Ajang-Akoi-Arok/DevNexus_momo-transaction-analytics-week2/DevNexus-Momo-Analytics/README.md

 }
 ```

-**Complete Transaction — nested API response** (`examples/json_examples/complete_transaction.json`):
+**Complete Transaction, nested API response** (`examples/json_examples/complete_transaction.json`):

 This is the most important JSON object in the project.
 Instead of returning flat IDs the way the SQL table stores them, this object nests the full sender, receiver, and category data inline.
-This is what an API endpoint would return when a client requests a full transaction record — everything needed to display or process the transaction is in one document, no extra queries required.
+This is what an API endpoint would return when a client requests a full transaction record.
+Everything needed to display or process the transaction is in one document, no extra queries required.

 ```json
 {